aiidaplugins/aiida-lammps/docs/source/topics/data/potential.md

     }
 }
 ```
 Certain tags are required, and must be provided to be able to upload the potential to the database.
-This is because they identify which ``pair_style`` is associated with the potential, which atomic species can be treated with it, etc. The rest of the tags, in this example are filled so that they follow the [OpenKIM](https://openkim.org/doc/schema/kimspec/) standard as that is the place where the potential was obtained.
+This is because they identify which {{ pair_style }} is associated with the potential, which atomic species can be treated with it, etc. The rest of the tags, in this example are filled so that they follow the [OpenKIM](https://openkim.org/doc/schema/kimspec/) standard as that is the place where the potential was obtained.
 If another database is used or if it is a homemade potential, these tags can be used to facilitate the querying of the potential.

 Then the potential can be uploaded to the database
 ```python